An Advanced Look Into Causation, Prevention & Possible Solutions for Soft Tissue Injuries of the Achilles

 Would you know you injured yourself if there was no pain?
 Probably not!
 Pain and swelling perform a useful role in letting you know that you did, in fact, injure yourself.
 Pain and swelling are what get you to seek out medical attention in the hopes of finding a way to reduce the pain and heal your injury.

+We all know that if the injury was healed, the pain would go away but what about the opposite situation?
+If the pain is gone, does that mean the injury is better?
+Unfortunately, this is not always true.
 Cold gets rid of swelling and often much of the pain.
 Keep in mind, however, an injury is not healed just because the pain is gone - this is why the pain and swelling returns after you start using your achilles again!
-You need to keep treating your achilles with an Achilles T•Shellz Wrap® until it is healed.
+You need to keep treating your achilles with an Achilles T•Shellz Wrap® until it is fully recovered.

-On-going DTR Therapy treatments at home, every day, will soothe, relax and promote healing of your damaged Achilles tendon tissue.
-DTR Therapy treatments on your Achilles tendon will allow your soft tissue to extend further when you do some stretching after the treatment.
-In a nutshell, consistent DTR Therapy treatments combined with light stretching will elongate your Achilles tendon and increase its elasticity, essentially boosting the recovery of your injured Achilles.
+On-going Circulatory Boost treatments at home, every day, is intended to soothe, relax and promote healing of your damaged Achilles tendon tissue.
+Circulatory Boost treatments on your Achilles tendon will allow your soft tissue to extend further when you do some stretching after the treatment.
+In a nutshell, consistent Circulatory Boost treatments combined with light stretching will help elongate the Achilles tendon and increasing its elasticity, essentially getting you on the path toward recovery of the injured Achilles.

 Part of your process to recover from your Achilles tendon injury is gently re-introducing activity and stretching into your daily life.
 It's important to keep your Achilles tendon moving to reduce the amount of scar tissue that forms and increase (or eventually maintain) your flexibility/mobility.